 What is venous insufficiency?

-What is radiofrequency ablation procedure?
+What is the radiofrequency ablation procedure?

 What is the VenaSeal closure procedure?